stgm/scientific-programming-1/info/syllabus.md

 ## Passing the course

-The course's final result will be "pass" or "fail", which means that no grades are assigned.
+The course's final result will be "pass" or "fail", which means that **no grades are assigned**.
 To earn a "pass", you must meet the following requirements by 13 December:

 - you have worked through one case study per each of the four modules
 - you have submitted a fully working solution for each problem in those case studies